Acute Coronary Syndrome

 - An electrocardiogram (ECG or EKG) can diagnose an acute coronary syndrome by measuring the heart’s electrical activity.

 Treatment for acute coronary syndrome includes medicines and a procedure known as angioplasty, during which doctors inflate a small balloon to open the artery.
-View an illustration of coronary arteries.
-A stent, a wire mesh tube, may be permanently placed in the artery to keep it open.
-For hospitals not equipped to do angioplasty quickly, drugs may be used to dissolve blood clots, but more hospitals are making the procedure available in a timely manner, Bolger said.
+A wire mesh tube called a stent may be permanently placed in the artery to keep it open.
+In hospitals not equipped to do angioplasty quickly, doctors may administer drugs to dissolve blood clots.
+View an illustration of coronary arteries(link opens in new window).

 Am I at risk?